 Additionally, restarting a cron job or the cron service may clear some of the issues that prevent your cron jobs from running.

-Using Airplane as alternative to cron for schedules
+Airplane: a better alternative to cron for schedules

 Although cron is one of the most common ways that developers run tasks on a recurring basis, it has its own set of limitations and is often difficult to use.
 For example, you need to be familiar with operating a machine using the Linux terminal and cron is often high maintenance, requires manual up-keep, lacks logging, and there’s no central place to see all the cron jobs you have running.